Winson Optics

 Ultrasonic CNC Grinding

 Mohs 9 hardness -- the hardest material we machine.
-Requires ultrasonic-assisted CNC and specialized diamond wheels.
+Requires specialized diamond wheels.

 PMMA / PC / Composite

-Lower hardness enables faster cycle times; PC requires CNC routing (no laser) to prevent yellowing.
+Lower hardness enables faster cycle times; PC requires CNC routing to prevent yellowing.

 Custom Substrates